 Saliva Stimulation Reduces Acid

-By chewing gum a person increases saliva production.
-Saliva washes away any acidic substances in one’s mouth.
+Chewing gum increases saliva production.
+Saliva washes away any acidic substances in one's mouth.
 Acid from various foods slowly wears away the enamel that protects our teeth, so this is very positive benefit.

 Less Food Stuck in Your Teeth